jaystu/Reactinator/README.md

 ## Issues

 There are no known bugs.
+Feedback and requests are always welcome!

 ## Licensing